ayush113/12B8T-Multilevel-Line-Encoding/Progress1/OBJECTIVES.md

    number is unique.
 5. Creating a function to ensure that the mapping satisfies the constraint of the encoding method
+6. Create a graphing function for simulating the transfer of data and to visualise the encoding.

 <h2> Further Goals </h2>
 1. Implementing the 12B8T Encoding scheme using the above